Updated: February 2, 2023

 Money And Planning

 I looked high and low for modern black and white bathroom inspiration while building.
-Of course this meant I was on Pinterest pinning black and white kids bathrooms all the time!
+Of course, this meant I was on Pinterest pinning black and white kids bathrooms all the time!
+(Are you on Pinterest too?
+Come see what I’m pinning!)

-But our budget wasn’t too high for our kids bathrooms though, and this room was not one of our higher priorities.
-But I still wanted to do something fun and make it pop.
-In the end, I came up with a simple design that stands out, and came in under budget.
+But that doesn’t mean I didn’t want it to be fun and cute.
+In the end, I came up with a simple design that stands out and came in under budget.

 The Details on This Classic Black and White Bathroom